onnx/onnx/docs/Operators.md

 <dt><tt>num_scan_inputs</tt> : int (required)</dt>
 <dd>An attribute specifying the number of scan_inputs M. </dd>
 <dt><tt>scan_input_axes</tt> : list of ints</dt>
 <dd>An optional list of M flags.
 The i-th element of the list specifies the axis to be scanned (the sequence axis) for the i-th scan_input.
-If omitted, 0 will be used as the scan axis for every scan_input.</dd>
+If omitted, 0 will be used as the scan axis for every scan_input.
+Negative value for an axis means counting dimensions from the back.
+Accepted range is [-r, r-1] where r = rank(input).</dd>
 <dt><tt>scan_input_directions</tt> : list of ints</dt>
 <dd>An optional list of M flags.
 The i-th element of the list specifies the direction to be scanned for the i-th scan_input tensor: 0 indicates forward direction and 1 indicates reverse direction.
 If omitted, all scan_input tensors will be scanned in the forward direction.</dd>
 <dt><tt>scan_output_axes</tt> : list of ints</dt>
 <dd>An optional list of K flags.
 The i-th element of the list specifies the axis for the i-th scan_output.
 The scan outputs are accumulated along the specified axis.
-If omitted, 0 will be used as the scan axis for every scan_output.</dd>
+If omitted, 0 will be used as the scan axis for every scan_output.
+Negative value for an axis means counting dimensions from the back.
+Accepted range is [-r, r-1].</dd>
 <dt><tt>scan_output_directions</tt> : list of ints</dt>
 <dd>An optional list of K flags, one for each scan_output.
 The i-th element of the list specifies whether the i-th scan_output should be constructed by appending or prepending a new value in each iteration: 0 indicates appending and 1 indicates prepending.
 If omitted, all scan_output tensors will be produced by appending a value in each iteration.</dd>
 </dl>